yannkindelberger/acmeair-driver/README.md

 * Download the [json-simple-1.1.1.jar](http://code.google.com/p/json-simple/) and copy the jar to <JMETER_DIR>/lib/ext/

 ##  (Optional) Build and Package the Acme Air Driver Code
-Go in to the acmeair-driver directory and use the gradle wrapper (included in the repository) to compile and package the jar file.
+If you want to implement your own version of Acme Air Driver, go in to the acmeair-driver directory and use the gradle wrapper (included in the repository) to compile and package the jar file.

 ```text
 cd acmeair-driver